data-pup/misc-notes/cretonne-issue-342/NOTES.md

 I am not -totally- convinced of this `arms` type yet, but it seems like a decent swing at the premise at least for now.

+---

+Next, I decided to see what happens if I added a `ir/types.rs` file to the codegen crate under the `src` directory.
+Would this cause some sort of conflict?
+At some point when I -am- done with this refactoring work, I am going to have to replace the existing file anyhow, so there is definitely an interesting question to answer here.